The Marine Life Information Network

 Description

-Razor shells have an elongate and fragile shell with valves gaping at both ends.
+Razor shells have an elongated and fragile shell with valves gaping at both ends.
 The shell is smooth on the outside and whitish in colour with vertical and horizontal reddish-brown or purplish-brown markings separated by a diagonal line.
 The periostracum is olive-green.
 The inner surface is white with a purple tinge and the foot is pale red-brown.
-The presence of razor shells in sand is indicated by keyhole-shaped openings made by the short, united siphons which extend just above the sediment surface when the animal is suspension feeding.
+The presence of razor shells in the sand is indicated by keyhole-shaped openings made by the short, united siphons which extend just above the sediment surface when the animal is suspension feeding.

 Recorded distribution in Britain and Ireland